rawanazim/Hbridge_MOSFET/README.md

 This is the code for controlling a dc motor with H bridge MOSFET!

 ....
+The motor will rotate clockwise for 5s then it stops for a second and then rotate counterclockwise for another 5s.

 In this circuit, we are going to use to type of MOSFET Transistor: